intmus/inttheory22-23/_21-advanced-modulatory-techniques/a1-ex-advancedmodulation.md

 - Work backward from the end of the piece to create Roman numerals for the second key.
 - When you come to the bridge between the two keys, try to determine what ties the pieces together.
     - It will be helpful to consider the guidelines of each modulatory technique that you have already learned.
         - Do your Roman numerals meet in the *middle* of the phrase as would be expected of a standard pivot chord modulation?
-Does the modulation happen between phrases as is standard in a direct modulation?
+Does the modulation happen between phrases as is standard in a phrase modulation?
 Does the modulation involve one or more isolated common-tones?

 ## Group A